 - Nicely flamed red maple back, sides and neck

-- Red maple top
+- Red spruce top

 - 24 fret ebony fingerboard featuring the trademarked abalone vine created for the Unicorn Master Models of the 1970’s by Rolfe Gerhardt

 - Black/Gold hardware: Custom Grover 309 18:1 ratio tuners, Gold strap button and engraved gold plated James tailpiece

 - No body bindings; ebony binding on fingerboard

 - Lightly bursted warm violin brown stain under a hybrid varnish finish